ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 ## What is Page Builder

 Page Builder is a visual tool that allows you to create and edit any page in [[= product_name =]].
-It is more than managing: it is about building pages, creating customized content and fully-targeted landing pages.
+It's more than managing: it's about building pages, creating customized content and fully-targeted landing pages.
 Creating pages in Page Builder involves composing content using ready-to-use elements - blocks, properly configured and customized.
-It is also important to choose a layout - it determines the arrangement of drop zones that contain content elements.
+It's also important to choose a layout - it determines the arrangement of drop zones that contain content elements.

 ![Page Builder - diagram](page_builder_diagram.png)